fosajeff/snbank/README.md

 - Creating an account

-    - We accept user creation account details through the **stdin**, generate a unique account number and store customer details in the existing customers text file.
+    - We accept user creation account details through the **stdin**, generate a unique account number and store customer details in the existing customers text file.<br>

     > **STDIN** - Standard Input Stream